dps923/winter2020/notes/week05.md

 * Table view and cell configuration
 * Interaction pattern - add new item

-Here is information about [data model storage](data-model-storage).
+Covered in class, and some of the same information about [data model storage](data-model-storage).

-Here is information about

-~ ~ ~ ~ ~

-Data model
-* struct vs. class
-* class often needs an initializer

-Demonstrate hierarchical push disclosure nav vs. modal, visual, meaning, etc.
+Covered in class:
+* Substantial app design
+* Table view and cell configuration

+Covered in class, and much the same information about the [table view add item](table-view-add-item) pattern.

 <br>